 Better yet, because each project is completely customised to you and your needs, we offer a free measure and quote.

-Let’s talk about some of the factors that may influence the price of your timber deck.
+Let’s talk about some of the factors that may determine how much your timber deck will cost.

 Size of your timber deck

-Like any project that you undertake, the size of your timber deck can influence the price.
+Like any project that you undertake, the size of your timber deck can have an effect on how much your timber deck will cost.

 The majority of the time a bigger deck will cost more than a smaller deck.
 This comes down to more timber being needed and the deck taking longer to install, as well as the process being more labour-intensive.